kagisearch/kagi-docs/docs/kagi/api/summarizer.md

 # Universal Summarizer

-The Universal Summarizer is an API using powerful LLMs to summarize content on the web, or your own documents, of any length.
+The Universal Summarizer is an API using powerful LLMs to summarize any content, of almost any format, with unlimited token length!

 ## Quick start